 The requirements for a good OCT spectrometer differs significantly from a standard spectrometer used for direct spectral analysis of absorbance, fluorescence, or Raman.
 OCT spectrometers are required to work at very high speeds compared to standard spectrometers to enable the generation of 2D or 3D images in a reasonable amount of time.

 Light reflected back from an OCT sample can also have different polarization modes, and thus it is also important to maintain as little dependence on polarization as possible.
-This is challenging for spectrometers based on reflective gratings, as specular reflection from a surface inherently favors s-polarization.
+This is challenging for spectrometers which use a reflective grating in their design, as specular reflection from a surface inherently favors s-polarization.

 It is also important to realize that an OCT scan is not looking for the location of a spectral peak or the relative or absolute intensity of a spectral band, but instead an interference pattern reported in the spectral domain.
-This makes resolution of the spectrometer of great importance.
+This makes the resolution of the spectrometer an extremely important performance parameter.
 In particular, an OCT spectrometer has very little tolerance for light from one pixel leaking into nearby pixels.
 If such cross talk occurs, there will be a loss of sensitivity in the image as a function of depth.

 Roll-off in OCT: Losing sensitivity with depth

 The loss of sensitivity in OCT as function of depth is called roll-off or fall-off, referring to a gradual decay in sensitivity as a function of depth.
 Roll-off is essentially a result of loss of fidelity of the interference pattern.
 Each individual pixel detecting light in the spectrometer corresponds not just to one exact wavelength, but a small range of wavelengths.
 A perfect interference effect, however, requires measurement of a single, infinitely narrow wavelength.
 The figure below shows a typical example of loss in sensitivity vs the depth of measurement.